Skip to content ↓

 • Bespoke enhancement programme to develop students’ character, skills, attitudes and confidence.

-• All students are prepared for University, including workshops on selling yourself in writing, preparing for interview.
+• All students are prepared for university, including workshops on selling yourself in writing, preparing for interview.